|

 around to soak in the country's rich history, and to be startled

-by contrasts in architectural styles at every turn from romanesque
+by contrasts in architectural styles ranging from Romanesque

 and medieval to modern steel-and-glass.